jcaledo/ptm_db/README.md

 # ptm
 Data related to the ptm project

-1. pprot.Rda: uniprot ID of human phosphoprotein and the position of pSer residues.
+1. pprot.Rda: uniprot ID of human phosphoproteins and the positions of their pSer residues.